Sinchana46/MultilingualAIHomeAssistant/README.md

 pip install -r requirements.txt

 4. Set Up Environment Variables
-Create a file named .env in the project's root directory and add your secret API keys.
+Create a file named .env in the project root directory and add your secret API keys.
 The app will run in "simulation mode" for Twilio if these keys are left blank.

 # Hugging Face API Key
 HF_API_KEY="hf_YourHuggingFaceKeyHere"